 The Chilnualna Falls Trail is one of the most underrated waterfall hikes in Yosemite National Park!

-It offers a perfect mix of gorgeous scenery, a good workout, and peaceful vibes, making it a great choice if you’re looking for a quieter Yosemite hike.
+It offers a perfect mix of gorgeous scenery, a good workout, and peacefulness, making it a great choice if you’re looking for a quieter Yosemite hike.

 Enjoyed this post?
 Pin for later!